-For tax years after 2017, the limit is reduced to $750,000 of debt secured by your first and second home for binding contracts or loans originated after December 16, 2017.
+Beginning in 2018, the limit is reduced to $750,000 of debt secured by your first and second home for binding contracts or loans originated after December 16, 2017.
 For loans prior to this date, the limit is $1 million ($1.1 million without the $100,000 home equity portion).

 You can deduct property taxes on your second home, too.
 In fact, unlike the mortgage interest rule, you can deduct property taxes paid on any number of homes you own. however, beginning in 2018, the total of all state and local taxes deducted, including property taxes, is limited to $10,000 per tax return.